GaetanLF/GaetanLF.github.io/index.md

 # Hello and welcome to my Github page

-It is still under maintenance so that I can make a more good-looking website.
+This website is still under maintenance so that I can make it more good-looking.
 Therefore, I invite you to take a look at some of my social networks/projects.

 ### Social networks